sillvva/Zen-Nebula/README.md

   ◦ Compact Sidebar
   ◦ Bookmarks Sidebar
   ◦ Zen Web Panels
-  ◦ Findbar (Ctrl+F)
+  ◦ Findbar

 • **Improved Picture-in-Picture & PDF Viewer** – A better media experience with enhanced usability.

-• **Bug Fixes & Enhancements**
-  ◦ Fixed animation trigger issues.
-  ◦ Cleaned up the URL bar for a sharper look.
-  ◦ Resolved hover shadow issues on tabs.
+(Credit to Natsumi)

 💡 *Want to personalize Nebula?* Modify the files to make it your own!
 Don't forget to share your custom Nebula look on Reddit or Discord.